exploring self-realization, sacred personhood, and full humanity

 The girl approached me and apologized for the intrusion with, "I'm sorry for shouting, but they" - the Spirit Guides - "insist that I give you a message!"

 I stood silently, not knowing what to make of this impromptu communique.
 Continuing, however, she informed me, "They want you to know that they are pleased with the way you are living your life.
-You have a 'spirit of a good priest,' and you've been fighting for the truth all of your life, since you were a boy, which brought you into conflict with almost everyone around you; but your Guides want you to know that you are greatly honored for your wisdom."
+You have a 'spirit of a good priest,' and you've been fighting for the truth all of your life, since you were a boy, which brought you into conflict with almost everyone around you; but your Guides want you to know that you are greatly honored for your wisdom and courage."

-Well, what do you say after this? - wow, "the spirit of a good priest."
+Well... what do you say after this? - wow, "the spirit of a good priest."
 Now I know why John and I are close brothers.
 It was John, noted above, who "grabbed the microphone," insisting that a message be delivered to me.
 And what did he want me to know?
-"Tell Wayne that I will be helping him in his writings.
+"Tell Wayne that I am helping him in his writings.
 I am learning so many new things over here, and there's much that I need to find out, but as I gain new knowledge I will try to communicate it to him."

 I did not know John well in this world.
 He was older and our paths didn't cross that much back then.
 But I am discovering that some of our future closest and dearest might be those presently somewhat unknown to us.
 John and I, in fact, share a hidden nexus.
-While we are doubly blood-related via two separate family lines, I have come to perceive that our closest loved ones for eternity will not be deemed such just because of "blood"; in fact, blood-ties alone, without something more, will suffer final diminishment and drift apart in Summerland; nevertheless, blood-ties can matter a great deal when subsumed by an underlying soul-bond.
+While we are doubly blood-related via the confluence of two separate family lines, I have come to perceive that our closest loved ones for eternity will not be deemed such just because of "blood"; in fact, blood-ties alone, without something more, will suffer final diminishment in Summerland; nevertheless, blood-ties can matter a great deal when subsumed by an underlying soul-bond.

-As Spirit Guide Margaret asserted, without these closest loved ones, our dearest heart-unions, there would never be any real Heaven for us; no reason, no desire, to live forever; intuitively, in our deepest persons, we already know this and don't require a psychic to inform us.
+As Spirit Guide Margaret asserted, without these closest loved ones, our dearest heart-unions, there would never be any real Heaven for us; no reason, no desire, to live forever; intuitively, in our deepest persons, we already know this very well and don't require a psychic to inform us.